 What is the purpose of XML e-invoicing?

-The following are reasons why most businesses use XML e-invoicing:
+Specific reasons why most businesses use XML e-invoicing include the following:

 1. Readability